 In Los Angeles, Via will operate to and from three major Metro stations in the city, which are, needless to say, some of the city’s busiest streets where many motor vehicle accidents occur every hour.

-The number of pedestrians, cyclists and drivers killed in Los Angeles traffic have been rising sharply in recent years, while traffic accidents, including car, bicycle and Metrolink accidents have been on the rise.
+The number of pedestrians, cyclists, and drivers killed in Los Angeles traffic has been rising sharply in recent years, while traffic accidents, including car, bicycle, and Metrolink accidents have been on the rise.